osc-vitap/Productivity-tracker/README.md

 customize the level of data they want to share.

-The application specifically focuses on analytics, that is, statistics of the data collected will be displayed for user to see and download
+The application specifically focuses on analytics, that is, statistics of the data collected will be displayed for user to see and download.

-## License

-Productivity-tracker is under The MIT License.
-Read the [LICENSE](https://github.com/Open-Source-Community-VIT-AP/Productivity-tracker/blob/master/LICENSE) file for more information.

 ## Contributors ✨